-Insure4Sport has conducted a national survey focussing on attitudes towards women in sport – and it uncovered some incredible findings.
+Insure4Sport has conducted a national survey focusing on attitudes towards women in sport – and it uncovered some incredible findings.

 Whilst the UK widely acknowledges that more should be done to promote women’s sports, sexism is still rife in the competitive sport industry, particularly among the older generation.
 What is arguably even more concerning is that some of the most damning responses about women in sport are from female respondents.